paritytech/substrate-connect/packages/README.md

 It provides an interface that allows developers to run light nodes of different chains and to add runtimes and genesis configs of their own chain.

+When used in individual projects, the Substrate Connect node module will first check for the installed extension.
+If available, it will try to connect to the light client running inside the extension.
+Only if the extension is not installed it will start a light client in the browser tab.

 The `@substrate/connect` node module allows developers to include light client functionality into their application by using a predefined interface.

+The `@substrate/connect-known-chains` node module implements a list of well-known chain specifications and is updated daily.

+## `@substrate/discovery`

+The [`@substrate/discovery`](./discovery/README.md) node module allows developers to implement compliant extenstion discovery functionality into their application by using a predefined interface.

+[`@substrate/smoldot-discovery`](./smoldot-discovery/README.md) and [`@substrate/connect-discovery`](./connect-discovery/README.md) are an extension of [`@substrate/discovery`](./discovery/README.md) and allow to find and filter extension providers implementing smoldot and substrate-connect functionality respectively.

 ## Substrate Connect Extension

 A Browser Extension built upon the @substrate/light node module that is running the selected light clients inside the extension so that the end-user doesn't need to fire up a light node in every browser tab.
 This will also allow the light-node to keep syncing as long as the browser window stays open.

-When used in individual projects, the Substrate Connect node module will first check for the installed extension.
-If available, it will try to connect to the light client running inside the extension.
-Only if the extension is not installed it will start a light client in the browser tab.